Wandersmann731/Wandersmann731/README.md

-# Hi there,
+# Hi there 👋

-found what your looking for?

-Commute between northern Germany and fuerteventura.
+CRM with passion who likes long-term customer relationships :heart:

+Summer ⬅️ Northern Germany
+Fuerteventura ➡️ Winter
 ---

 Some (fun)facts about me

 [x] 🏝️ Part-time canario (but can´t surf)

-[x] 💒 Wedding photographer (but not married)
+[x] 💒 Take Wedding photos (but not married)

 []   🏃 Train for half marathon (still in progress)